Ingrow (West) railway station: Incidents

 The station lies at the end of a relatively straight downhill from Oakworth, some 1 mi distant, and so was fitted with catch points.
 On 27 September 1875, some goods wagons became detached from their engine and rolled down the gradient.
 The signaller at Ingrow was supposed to have left the catch points set for derailing in the station there, but on hearing a whistle, he changed the points expecting the full goods train.
 The wagons ran into Keighley station where they crashed into a passenger train.

 The station today

 The station (off South Street, Ingrow) is the first scheduled stop on the line from Keighley railway station.
-The Vintage Carriages Trust, which supplies historical carriages for film and TV programmes, has its Museum of Rail Travel which opened in 1990 next to the station.
-The station is home to the Bahamas Locomotive Society and its collection of locomotives.
-The society runs the Ingrow Loco Museum in the former goods shed, which has been extended to create workshop space for the overhaul of its collection of locomotives.
+The Vintage Carriages Trust, which supplies historical carriages for film and TV programmes, has its Carriage Works museum which opened in 1990 next to the station.
+The station is also home to the Bahamas Locomotive Society and its collection of locomotives.
+The society runs the Engine Shed museum in the former goods shed, which has been extended to create workshop space for the overhaul of its collection of locomotives.
 The goods shed is an original feature of the 1867 station.
 The gates at the entrance to Ingrow West are from the former Midland Goods Yard in Keighley, which is now Sainsbury's.

 Ingrow had a second station, Ingrow (East), which served the Great Northern Railway's Queensbury Lines to Bradford and Halifax.